Connecting cooperative transport by ants with the physics of self-propelled particles: Cooperative transport experiment

-Plotting the velocity distribution (Fig. \refsub{fig:alldata}{a-d}) has proven most indicative of the nature of the motion.
-The angle of the velocity vector of the carried load is strongly biased towards the nest.
-Its modulus adheres to a preferred velocity $v_c$ and exhibits concentric features.
-For smaller ring sizes, the speed is not as tightly bound to $v_c$ and the radial spread $\Delta\theta$ around the angle corresponding to the nest direction is larger.
-Therefore, trajectories are more erratic, display a wider perpendicular spread, and contain more turnarounds.
-For larger shapes the speed adheres more closely to $v_c$ and the uni-directionality towards the nest is more pronounced.
-This corresponds to the trajectories' larger directional persistence, more narrow perpendicular spread with fewer turnarounds.
-This is in agreement with previous empirical results~\cite{Gelblum2015}.
-In the following, we will present a model that captures these features.
+Plotting the velocity distributions for sets of trajectories of varying radii has proven most indicative of the motion's nature (Fig.~\refsub{fig:2}{e-h}).
+The velocity magnitude $v$ adheres to a preferred value $v_c$ and exhibits concentric features.
+The angle of the velocity vector $\theta$ is strongly biased towards the nest direction ($\theta_0=0$).

+For smaller radii, $v$ is not as tightly bound to $v_c$ and the angular spread $\Delta\theta$ around $\theta_0$ is larger (Fig.~\refsub{fig:2}{e-f}).
+These trajectories are more erratic and display a wider perpendicular spread as shown in Fig.~\refsub{fig:2}{a, b}.
+For larger shapes, $v$ adheres more closely to $v_c$ and the uni-directionality towards the nest is more pronounced (Fig.~\refsub{fig:2}{g-h}).
+This corresponds to the trajectories' larger angular persistence and more narrow perpendicular spread as shown in Fig.~\refsub{fig:2}{c, d}.
+These observations are in agreement with previous empirical results~\cite{Gelblum2015}.
+In the following, we will present a self-propelled particle model that captures these features.